-Try Bath’s Pink Dianthus for Fragrant Flowers
+Grow Dianthus for Fragrant Flowers and Fancy Foliage

-Looking for a plant that offers fragrant flowers and beautiful foliage too?
-‘Bath’s Pink’ Dianthus might be just what your flower garden needs.
-This dianthus variety forms a mat of silvery-green, with fragrant flowers floating on delicate stems above each spring.
+Looking for a plant that offers fragrant flowers and beautiful foliage, too?
+Dianthus might be just what your flower garden needs.
+The tight mound of gray foliage is just as appealing as the deliciously spicy flowers.

 Looking for more fragrant flowers for your garden?
-Try our Top 10 list!
+Try our top 10 list!